iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 Mulching would probably work, but I suspect it would have to be a very impenetrable layer to foil these vigorous plants.

 I chose a war of attrition, making frequent patrols throughout the summer to pull up every sunchoke plant I found in the area.
-More would sprout, and a week later I'd pull some more.
+More would sprout, and a week later I'd pull them up again.
 When I had time, I'd also use a trowel to dig out the tubers themselves so they couldn't just send up a new stem.
 This strategy did eventually work, but it took a whole summer of regular attention before I got things under control.
+I probably spent more time on this than on all the other weeding I've done in this garden in its whole existence.

 Luckily, I didn't let this ordeal put me off of growing sunchokes, and I have since planted some elsewhere that are now one of my favorite and most productive crops.
 You should consider growing sunchokes too, but learn from my mistakes: grow a named cultivar, and situate it somewhere that is easy to control the spread.